Knowledge Base / Legal & NFA

 - Submit ATF eForm 1 (application to make an SBR)

-- Wait for approval (currently 30 to 90 days for eForm 1)
+- Wait for approval (currently averaging 5 to 30 days for eForm 1)

 - Engrave your name, city, and state on the receiver